Philipwur/Cloud-Computing-CW/README.md

 This web app features:
 1. User accounts (with personal user functions)
 3. Hashed passwords
-4. A Persistent cloud database ( usingGCP)
+4. A Persistent cloud database (using GCP)
 5. Dynamically generated REST API
-6. makes use of an extral database API
+6. Makes use of an extral database API
 7. Two Unique Datasets (Users and Movie_review)

 # RESTful Services